Exeter-Diabetes/MODY-calculator-clinical-paper/README.md

 - `model_convergence.R`: this file contains the R code for checking model convergence in the main models used for this analysis.
 - `calibration_plots.R`: this file contains the R code for creating the calibration plots for the datasets used.
 - `CPRD_analysis.R`: this file contains the R code for plotting density plots for probability of MODY.
+- `antibody_sensitivity_analysis.R`: this contains the R code for plotting probabilities of MODY based on different antibody information availability.